 Sr. No. SA No. Ind AS No. Name of SA and Reference of SA Para Topic for Non Compliance Explanations 3 Prabhu Stee Limited (PSI Order No. 20012/1/2022 Ind AS 1, Schedule III and Companies Act 2013 Presentation of Financial Statements and Schedule III to the Companies Act, 2013.
-Failure to report non- compliance with applicable financial reporting framework and lack of consideration of laws & regulations during the audit The prominent violations by PSIL are: a) Company is a Listed Company and therefore, according to the Companies (Indian Accounting Standards) Rules 2015 it is required to follow the Indian Accounting Standards notified under the Companies (Indian Accounting Standards) Rules 2015.
+Failure to report non-compliance with applicable financial reporting framework and lack of consideration of laws & regulations during the audit The prominent violations by PSIL are: a) Company is a Listed Company and therefore, according to the Companies (Indian Accounting Standards) Rules 2015 it is required to follow the Indian Accounting Standards notified under the Companies (Indian Accounting Standards) Rules 2015.
 However, the Directors' Report states the Company has followed Accounting Standards (AS) issued by ICAI whereas the Notes to Annual Accounts state the Financial Statements are prepared in compliance with the Indian Accounting Standards notified under Section 133 of the Companies Act, 2013.
-The disclosures at several places are made in accordance with the AS which Framework is no longer applicable to the Company. b) The Company failed to present a Statement of Changes in Equity in the Financial Statements as required by Ind AS 1 and Schedule III to the Companies Act, 2013. c) The Company also failed to prepare Consolidated Financial Statements as required by Section 129(3) of the Companies Act, 2013 though it has disclosed
+The disclosures at several places are made in accordance with the AS which Framework is no longer applicable to the Company. b) The Company failed to present a Statement of Changes in Equity in the Financial Statements as required by Ind AS 1 and Schedule III to the Companies Act, 2013. c) The Company also failed to prepare Consolidated Financial Statements as required by Section 129(3) of the Companies Act, 2013

 Sr. No. SA No. Ind AS No. Name of SA and Reference of SA Para Topic for Non Compliance Explanations certain companies as Associate Companies in the Financial Statements.
-Ind AS 109, Ind AS 7, Ind AS 107, Ind AS 113, Ind AS 16, Schedule III Financial Instruments, Paragraphs 45, 46 and 48 of Ind AS 7, Statement of Cash Flows Ind AS 107 - Financial Instruments : Disclosures Ind AS 113 - Fair Value Measurement Ind AS 16 - Property, Plant and Equipment Failure to report non- compliance with applicable financial reporting framework and lack of consideration of laws & regulations during the audit a) The Company has not done a proper evaluation of impairment loss allowance for these Financial Assets. b) Disclosures as required by Paragraphs 45, 46 and 48 of Ind AS 7, Statement of Cash Flows, have not been made by the Company. c) Disclosures prescribed by Ind AS 107, Financial Instruments: Disclosures, have not been made by the Company. d) Disclosures relating to fair value measurement prescribed by Ind AS 113 have not been made by the Company. e) PSIL's Annual Financial Statements do not comply with the statutory disclosure requirements specified in Division II of Schedule III to the Companies Act, 2013 in respect of the Financial Assets reported in the form of loans and advances. f) The Company has violated Ind AS 16 by not providing for required depreciation on plant and machinery.
-Apart from the above, the Company has made violations of the Companies Act, 2013 and applicable Ind AS provisions in almost all the areas of accounting.
+Ind AS 109, Ind AS 7, Ind AS 107, Ind AS 113, Ind AS 16, Schedule III of Ind AS 7, Statement of Cash Flows Ind AS 107 Failure to report non-compliance with applicable financial reporting framework and lack of a) b) The Company has not done a proper evaluation of impairment loss allowance for these Financial Assets.
+Disclosures as required by Paragraphs 45, 46 and 48 of Ind AS 7, Statement of Cash Flows, have not been made by - Financial Instruments : Disclosures Ind AS 113 - Fair Value Measurement Ind AS 16 - consideration of laws & regulations during the audit c) the Company.
+Disclosures prescribed by Ind AS 107, Financial Instruments: Disclosures, have not been made by the Company.
+Property, Plant and Equipment d) Disclosures relating to fair value measurement prescribed by Ind AS 113 have not been made by the Company. e) PSIL's Annual Financial Statements do not comply with the statutory disclosure requirements specified in Division II of Schedule III to the Companies Act, 2013 in respect of the Financial Assets reported in the form of loans and advances. f) The Company has violated Ind AS 16 by not providing for required depreciation on plant and machinery. has Comp Ind A t from the above, the Company made violations of the panies Act, 2013 and applicable AS provisions in almost all the of accounting.